| Swami

 is merely highbrow infotainment.
 Nothing wrong with that, of course

 - except the snobbery which devours it.
+199. The

 most vicious species doesn't even recognise its vicious mistakes,